raghavmecheri/viper/misc/LRM.md

 Viper's standard library includes methods and functionalities that are used in nearly every program.
 This is to balance the tediousness of requiring numerous lines of imports and keeping compilation quick and program bloat low.

 ## `9.1` Built-in Functions
-Viper provides built-in methods for common operations inherit to everyday programming.
+Viper provides built-in methods for common operations inherent to everyday programming.

 ## `9.2` Type Casting
 Viper's standard library provides methods for casting between types for ease of use and readability.
 Type Casting functions include: